Federal Youth Climate Case – Juliana v. U.S.

 Juliana v.
 United States is one of many related legal actions brought by young people in several states and countries.
 Each case is supported by Our Children’s Trust, an organization elevating the voice of youth to secure the legal right to a stable climate and healthy atmosphere for the benefit of all present and future generations.
 As a friend of the court, we are supporting the League of Women Voters’ work advocating for sound environmental policy and engaging citizens to participate in the democratic process to ensure that the interests of all Americans are represented.
 The Leagues joined in the litigation to defend fundamental rights children who have are being adversely impacted by climate change.

-Chris Winter and Courtney Johnson are proudly leading our work on this monumental case.
-Staff Attorney Courtney Johnson shared why this case is critical to our nation’s future.
+Crag Executive Directory and Staff Attorney and Courtney Johnson is leading Crag’s work on this monumental case.
+She shared why this case is critical to our nation’s future.

 “This administration has made clear that it will put the interests of Big Oil ahead of all others.
 These inspiring youth are standing up, on behalf of all of us, and demanding action to address climate change and secure health and prosperity for this and future generations.
 This case is so important because the courts can protect these kids’ rights where the political process has failed them.”

 In Oregon, we are representing Kelsey Juliana and Ollie Chernaik, two brave youth from Eugene.
-The case awaits a decision from the Oregon Court of Appeals.
+The case is now on it’s way to the Oregon Supreme Court.
 We are honored to be working side-by-side with these brave youth to demand climate justice and a sustainable future for generations of Americans.
 Click here to learn more about this case and its implications for the health and future of Oregon.